swisskyrepo/PayloadsAllTheThings/Server Side Request Forgery/README.md

 ## SSRF exploitation via URL Scheme

+### File

-File : allows an attacker to fetch the content of a file on the server
+Allows an attacker to fetch the content of a file on the server

 ```powershell
 file://path/to/file